UKCloud/openshift-deployment-ansible/services-tenancy/README.md

  truststore_keystore ${TRUSTSTORE}   - full path - recommended is truststore.jks - contains the ca "ca.crt"
  keystore_password   ${KSPASSWORD}   - the passwords set on all three keystores and certs (sso-https.jks truststore.jks jgroups.jceks)
 ```
+---
+## Keystore requirements

+The following can be created using the create_self_signed_certs.sh script.

+To use signed certs it is necessary to create a sso-https.jks containing the signed cert and its ca cert, and to add the ca cert to truststore.jks

+# sso-https.jks <https_keystore>
+Contains a cert called sso-https-key and it's supporting ca/intermediates (where required) used for the secure sso endpoint.
+Note that the container itself handles the SSL and the route creared is of "passthough" type.
+For signed certs, the CN for the cert should be the same which will be specified for the `domain_name` parameter of the `deploy_sso.sh` script.

+# jgroups.jceks <jgroups_keystore>
+Contains a security key used internal which does not need to be signed - therefore the jgroups.jceks which is created by `create_self_signed_certs.sh` can be used in all cases

+# truststore.jks <truststore_keystore>
+Contains the ca certs and any intermediates necessary for the environment to self-validate